What’s in This Article

 Follow these rules for the best rates:

-- The Hopper Fare: You can take unlimited bus and tram rides within one hour for a single fixed fare (around £1.75).
-This discount does not work on the Tube.
+- The Hopper Fare: Take unlimited bus and tram rides within one hour for a single flat fare.
+This discount does not apply on the Tube.
+Check the TfL fares page for the current price.

-- Off-Peak Travel: Ride after 09:30 on weekdays for cheaper tickets.
-Weekends are always priced at the lower off-peak rate.
+- Off-Peak Travel: Ride after 09:30 on weekdays for cheaper fares.
+Weekends always use the lower off-peak rate.

 - Avoid Zone 1: Use the London Overground to travel between outer boroughs, like Stratford to Croydon, without crossing the center.